VitroidFPV/font-editor/README.md

 - **Multi-Color Support**: Edit with black, white, and gray pixels (with transparency)
 - **Grid & Tooltip Options**: Customize your editing experience with visual aids
 - **Export to MCM**: Save your edited font back to MCM format for use in OSD systems
+- **Export to C Header**: Export your edited font as a C header file for use in your project

 ## Getting Started